Can you still get a good price for Helbiz Inc. (HLBZ) Shares at this point?

-As of Friday, Helbiz Inc.’s (NASDAQ:HLBZ) stock closed at $0.21, up from $0.19 the previous day.
-While Helbiz Inc. has overperformed by 10.27%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, HLBZ fell by -97.91%, with highs and lows ranging from $12.10 to $0.17, whereas the simple moving average fell by -85.14% in the last 200 days.
+In Friday’s session, Helbiz Inc. (NASDAQ:HLBZ) marked $0.18 per share, down from $0.18 in the previous session.
+While Helbiz Inc. has underperformed by -2.90%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, HLBZ fell by -98.21%, with highs and lows ranging from $10.02 to $0.17, whereas the simple moving average fell by -86.73% in the last 200 days.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal